mho-bbk/myrecipes/README.md

 [ ] In horizontal mode, there should be a space of at least X dp between the conversion text
     and the end of the screen
 [ ] Increase the font size for the conversion text
-[x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [x] Write unit tests for ConverterViewModel
+[ ] Create RecipeFragment; connect RecipeFragment with the xml screens; implement data binding; implement ScrollView in [x] When phone rotates, ensure full screen is visible - implemented ScrollView [x] When phone rotates, ensure conversion is retained - implemented ViewModel [x] Write unit tests for ConverterViewModel